tin2tin/Pallaidium/README.md

 https://github.com/amb/blender_pip

+## Uninstall

+Hugging Face diffusers model are downloaded from the hub and saved to a local cache directory.
+By default, the cache directory is located at:

+On Linux and macOS: ~/.cache/huggingface/transformers

+On Windows: %userprofile%\.cache\huggingface\transformers

+Here you can locate and delete the individual models.

 ## Restrictions for using the AI models:

 - The models can only be used for non-commercial purposes.
 The models are meant for research purposes.